 In addition to the Vudo Bar, the Rocks Bar is open for two hours around sunset.
 The perfect place to reflect on the day’s diving as the sun sinks into the waves.

-All these paradise island resorts have an extensive range of water sports on offer including kayaking, banana boat rides, windsurfing, snorkelling, hobby cats and good old fashion snorkelling.
+All these paradise island resorts have an extensive range of water sports on offer including kayaking, banana boat rides, windsurfing, snorkeling, hobby cats and good old fashion snorkeling.

 All the resorts have top class spas too, and it’s well worth booking a massage for your last non-diving day to soothe all those dive-weary muscles.